freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/index.md

 A wide variety of technology-related fields such as web development, design, data science, and product management are often lumped into the catch-all term "tech" or IT.

 This section will focus on additional career challenges faced by under-represented minorities and people from non-traditional education backgrounds.
 Specific topis will include sexism and ageism, which have been particularly prevalent in certain industries and organizations.

+### Working with recruiters

+Persons of color or females or disadvantaged workers may find it necessary to utilize recruiters in IT.
+It is important to develop a relationship with recruiters who may be more successful getting you an interview.
+Recruiters can sell your skills as they often have direct relationships with the hiring managers.
+This is the equivalent of having a friend recommend you.
+Also, before beginning your job search, clean up all social media and mute those friends who make inappropriate posts.
+Your posts should be positive and be sprinkled with samples of your work or projects.

 ### Computer Security